 How many plastic bottles do you use over the course of a year?
 Probably a lot more than you can imagine.
 Instead of tossing them all into the recycling bin, why not reuse them!
 Plastic bottles can be repurposed in new, creative, and eco-friendly ways instead of being tossed into the recycling bin without a second thought.

-Plastic bottles are made of Polyethylene terephthalate (PET) which is a type of synthetic resin that is made out of ethylene glycol and terephthalic acid making it a very sturdy plastic – perfect for being reused and repurposed into something new!
+Plastic bottles are made of Polyethylene terephthalate (PET) which is a type of synthetic resin that is made out of ethylene glycol and terephthalic acid making it a very sturdy plastic – making it a perfect material to reuse and repurpose into something new!

-Here are 10 creative and easy ways to upcycle the plastic bottles you have at home!
+Here are 10 creative and easy ways to reuse the plastic bottles you have at home!